sveltia/sveltia-cms/CONTRIBUTING.md

 ## Bug reports

 Since Sveltia CMS is still in beta, we expect various problems.
+And even though Sveltia CMS doesn’t share any code with Netlify/Decap CMS, we might have the same bugs because of similarities in features.
 Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues) so we can make it better for everyone.

 ## Feature requests